The Society for Nautical Research recognizes excellence in research into maritime history and contributions to preserving our maritime heritage.

 The Victory Medal

-The Victory medal was traditionally awarded to those who have shown exceptional assistance and dedication in serving HMS Victory and assisting in her conservation, but since 2012 has been awarded to those who have demonstrated similar dedication to any historic ship.
+The Victory Medal was traditionally awarded to those who have shown exceptional assistance and dedication in serving HMS Victory and assisting in her conservation, but since 2012 has been awarded to those who have demonstrated similar dedication to any vessel(s).

 The 2015 winner was Meriel Larken.
 The Committee wrote: